ljw1004/vbspec/vb/expressions.md

     ```

 5. Next, elimination is done based on narrowing as follows.
-(Note that, if Option Strict is On, then all members that require narrowing have already been judged inapplicable (11.8.2) and removed by Step 2.)
+(Note that, if Option Strict is On, then all members that require narrowing have already been judged inapplicable (Section [Applicability To Argument List](expressions.md#applicability-to-argument-list)) and removed by Step 2.)

     51. If some instance members of the set only require narrowing conversions where the argument expression type is `Object`, then eliminate all other members.
     52. If the set contains more than one member which requires narrowing only from `Object`, then the invocation target expression is reclassified as a late-bound method access (and an error is given if the type containing the method group is an interface, or if any of the applicable members were extension members).